 consecrated.
 Since the coming slaughter of judgment is called a sacrifice, God's preparation of his guests is called his consecration of them-in preparation for their feasting on the plunder.
-(CSB those ... invited.
+(CSB his guests.
 The pagan conquerors (mainly Babylon).
 (CSB)